SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 The asset hierarchy is composed of two types of objects:

-* Group objects: Objects which group single devices or other groups.
-Are created in the Cockpit application.
+* **Groups**: Objects which group single devices or other groups.
+Groups can either be created in the Cockpit application or in the Device Management application.

-* Device objects: Devices which are linked into the asset hierarchy.
+* **Devices**: Devices which are linked into the asset hierarchy.
 Are created in the Device Management application.

-In this example, group objects represent a building asset.
-Device objects represent the room asset.
+In this example, the group objects represent a building asset.
+The device objects represent the room asset.
 The group names and hierarchy can be defined individually by the user.
 The hierarchy can have multiple levels, like region level, city level, street level, building level, floor level and room level.
 Any device can be part of multiple and different hierarchies, like part of regional hierarchy and part of customer hierarchy.

-Single devices are not managed in the Cockpit application.
+> **Info:** Single devices are not managed in the Cockpit application.
 They are managed in the Device Management application.

 To position a device in the asset hierarchy, you have to "assign" the device to the respective group.
 See description below for details.

 ### Asset Hierarchy versus Device Hierarchy